SovaCoda/Regression-Renegades-MSU-Ai-Competiition/README.md

 * More information can be found in the model training process section

 ### Result reporting
-* The best model was kept and its accuracy and scores were rerported along with the testing set confusion matrix
+* The best model was kept and its accuracy and scores were reported along with the testing set confusion matrix

 ## Model Training Process
 * For every epoch the model continuously approved accross both metrics